Security Exploits Explained: Worms, Trojans, Ransomware, oh my!

 In the classic movie The Wizard of Oz, a group of friends goes on a journey along the yellow brick road on a quest to realize their deepest desires.
 The group must overcome many obstacles along the way, including many which are not quite what they first seem.
-Similarly, modern businesses must overcome a wide variety of cyber threats in order to reach the desired destination of an exceptionally secure IT environment.
+Similarly, modern businesses must overcome a wide variety of cyber security exploits and threats in order to reach the desired destination of an exceptionally secure IT environment.
 Preventing common security exploits keeps you and your business safe.

 One of the first obstacles to overcoming cyber threats and preventing exploits in computer security is understanding the lingo.
 For example, Microsoft recently released details on a 17-year-old vulnerability known as SigRed that is “wormable” and potentially exploitable remotely.
 If you’re like most people, the first thing you will ask yourself is, “what in the world does ‘wormable’ mean?”
 And you would not be alone; the cybersecurity lexicon is already filled with niche terms such as worms, trojans, and ransomware (oh my!), and seems to grow every day.
-But have courage, dear reader, because we have built this quick primer to help you easily understand and protect yourself from these common computer security threats.
+But have courage, dear reader, because we have built this quick primer to help you easily understand and protect yourself from these common exploits in computer security.

 Virus / Malware / Trojan:

-Virus, malware, and Trojan (or Trojan horse) are all terms used to describe various forms of software that allow a malicious third party to exploit vulnerabilities in an operating system or software for a purpose that was not intended by the end-user of the computer.
+Virus, malware, and Trojan (or Trojan horse) are all terms used to describe various forms of software that allow a malicious third party to exploit security vulnerabilities in an operating system or software for a purpose that was not intended by the end-user of the computer.
 But let’s dive a little deeper into the differences between each of these cyber threats:

 - Malware is the broadest term of the group and is most often a simple software intended to perform some malicious action on a computer, software, or operating system.
 Viruses and Trojans are types of malware, but this category includes other types of dangerous software as well.